 No extra arguments.

-However, if you installed gitolite v3.4 or higher, you will see a different rc file syntax.
-This new rc file does not have trigger lists, but a simple list of "features" within a list called "ENABLE" in the rc file; you simply comment out or uncomment appropriate entries, and gitolite will internally create the trigger lists correctly.
+The rc file (from v3.4 on) does not have trigger lists; it has a simple list of "features" within a list called "ENABLE" in the rc file.
+Simply comment out or uncomment appropriate entries, and gitolite will internally create the trigger lists correctly.

-...which is fine for triggers that are shipped with gitolite, but now you're wondering how to add your own.
+This is fine for triggers that are shipped with gitolite, but does present a problem when you want to add your own.

-Here's an example.
-Let's say you wrote yourself a trigger script called 'foo', to be invoked from the
+Here's how to do that: Let's say you wrote yourself a trigger script called 'foo', to be invoked from the

 POST_CREATE => [ 'foo' ],